 Secondly, in many mountainous areas, afternoon storms are not uncommon.
 In this case, knowing your hiking speed will let you know just how early you have to set your alarm to make it to safety before the heavens open.

 Thirdly, no matter the length of your hike, having a more accurate idea of how long it will take you to complete it will help you avoid benightment and all the fun and potential danger that entails.

-Finally, if you’re on an overnight or thru-hike, knowing your estimated hiking speed will allow you to gauge how quickly you’ll reach food drops, accommodation, and campsites along the way.
+Finally, if you’re on an overnight or thru-hike, knowing your estimated hiking speed will allow you to gauge how quickly you’ll reach food drops, accommodations, and campsites along the way.

 Why Walking Speed Varies On the Trail

 Several variables impact your hiking speed.
 Below, we’ve compiled a brief overview of the most important ones.

 Going uphill is the Marmite/Taylor Swift/pineapple on pizza of hiking: you either love it or you hate it.
 Whatever the case, there’s no denying it slows you down.